 Our success depends, in part, on our ability to protect proprietary compositions, methods and technologies that we develop under the patent and other intellectual property laws of the U.S. and other countries, so that we can prevent others from unlawfully using our inventions and proprietary information.
 However, we may not hold proprietary rights to some patents required for us to manufacture and commercialize our proposed products.
-Because certain U.S. patent applications are confidential until the patents issue, such as applications filed prior to November 29, 2000, or applications filed after such date which will not be filed in foreign countries, third parties may have filed patent applications for subject matter covered by our pending patent applications without our being aware of those applications, and our patent applications may not have priority over those applications.
+Because certain U.S. patent applications are confidential until the patents issue, such as applications filed prior to November 29, 2000, or applications filed after such date which will not be filed in foreign countries, third parties may have filed patent applications for subject matter covered by our pending patent applications.
 For this and other reasons, we may be unable to secure desired patent rights, thereby losing desired exclusivity.
 Further, we or our licensees may be required to obtain licenses under third-party patents to market ONPATTRO or GIVLAARI or further develop and commercialize future products such as lumasiran and inclisiran, currently under review with the FDA, or continuing to develop candidates in our pipeline being developed by us or our licensees.
 If licenses are not available to us or not available on reasonable terms, we or our licensees may not be able to market the affected products or conduct the desired activities.